Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-- Toxicara Leonina: in order to get infested with this type of roundworm a dog must ingest roundworm eggs.
-The ingested eggs will hatch in the dog's small intestine and will multiply giving birth to about 200,000 eggs which are passed in the feces.
-An intermediate host such as a rodent will ingest the eggs and if the rodent is ingested by a dog, the life cycle will continue.
+- Toxocara leonina: In order to get infested with this type of roundworm, a dog must ingest roundworm eggs.
+The ingested eggs will hatch in the dog's small intestine and will multiply, giving birth to about 200,000 eggs that are passed in the feces.
+An intermediate host such as a rodent will ingest the eggs, and if the rodent is ingested by a dog, the life cycle will continue.

 In order for roundworm eggs to infect a dog, they must be in the soil for some time, generally from one to three weeks.